awsdocs/amazon-sagemaker-developer-guide/doc_source/debugger-analyze-data-profiling.md

   region="us-west-2"
   ```

+**Note**
+By default, SageMaker Debugger collects system metrics to monitor hardware resource utilization and system bottlenecks\.
+Running the following functions, you might receive error messages regarding unavailability of framework metrics\.
+To retrieve framework profiling data and gain insights into framework operations, you must enable framework profiling\.
+If you use SageMaker Python SDK to manipulate your training job request, pass the `framework_profile_params` to the `profiler_config` argument of your estimator\.
+To learn more, see [Configure SageMaker Debugger Framework Profiling](https://docs.aws.amazon.com/sagemaker/latest/dg/debugger-configure-framework-profiling.html)\.
+If you use Studio, turn on profiling using the **Profiling** toggle button in the Debugger insights dashboard\.
+To learn more, see [SageMaker Debugger Insights Dashboard Controller](https://docs.aws.amazon.com/sagemaker/latest/dg/debugger-on-studio-insights-controllers.html)\.

 **To retrieve a description of the training job description and the S3 bucket URI where the metric data are saved**

 ```